-Regular attendance at Mechanical Engineering weekly Seminar Series is an integral part of full-time graduate studies.
-The seminars, held on Thursday afternoons, feature speakers from both inside and outside of Tufts.
-The seminars provide students and faculty with an opportunity to learn about the latest developments in mechanical engineering research and practice.
-All full-time human factors graduate students are required to register for the ME Seminar every semester.
+Regular attendance at weekly seminar series (ME 291) is an integral part of full-time graduate studies.
+The seminars, held on Friday mornings, feature speakers from both inside and outside of Tufts.
+The seminars provide students and faculty with an opportunity to learn about the latest developments in human factors engineering and mechanical engineering research and practice.
+All full-time human factors graduate students are required to register for the ME 291 every semester.
 As part of this requirement, a student must pass the seminar course by attending at least 80% of the seminars in the semester.
 Students who pass the seminar will receive an "S" on their transcript; students who fail the seminar will receive a "U" on their transcript.

 To complete the degree, the student should fill out the Master's Degree Sheet and submit the Graduate Exit Survey.

 - The student fills out the degree sheet, obtains approval from his/her academic advisor, and submits it to the Department Chair for approval.

 - The Department then sends the approved form to Student Services for processing and retains a copy as part of the student's record.